 Another big step to developing proper parallel skiing technique is getting out of the habit of using the pizza wedge to turn and stop.
 While the wedge is a good basic technique to learn at first, the sooner you stop using it, the better at skiing you will become.

 Do you have any tips for beginners to improve their parallel skiing?
-Let us know in the comments below!
+Let me know in the comments below!